Brien Taylor

-Brien McKeiver Taylor (born December 26, 1971) is a former pitcher in minor league baseball.
+Brien McKeiver Taylor (born December 26, 1971) is an American former pitcher in minor league baseball.
 He spent seven seasons in the minor leagues, primarily with the New York Yankees organization.
 In his career, he had a win–loss record of 22–30, a 5.12 earned run average (ERA), and 425 strikeouts.

 Born in Beaufort, North Carolina, Taylor attended East Carteret High School, where his pitching ability caused him to be chosen by the New York Yankees with the first overall selection in the 1991 Major League Baseball Draft.
 After two full seasons in the minor leagues, he injured his shoulder in a fight, and was ineffective after returning to baseball.
 He retired in 2000, having never played a game above Class AA.
 He is one of three players to be drafted first overall in the Major League Baseball Draft and never play in the major leagues, along with Steve Chilcott and Brady Aiken.